 Welded rigid connections failed at the top of the tripper tail mast for the overload combination.
 The same occurs for rigid end plate connections when evaluated in combinations with chute fouling loads and wind loads.

 This type of analysis considers a stability polygon, in which each edge is considered an axis of possible overturning, as shown in Figure 6.
-This analysis also failed the structure for combinations with overloading on the boom.
+In addition, this analysis rejected the structure for combinations with boom overload.

 Figure 6: Stability polygon considered in the analysis of the complete forklift truck.